Pouilly-Fuissé

 Pouilly-Fuissé ([puji fɥise]) is an appellation (AOC) for white wine in the Mâconnais subregion of Burgundy in central France, located in the communes of Fuissé, Solutré-Pouilly, Vergisson and Chaintré.
 Pouilly-Fuissé has Chardonnay as the only grape variety.

 Pouilly-Fuissé is the best-known part of Mâconnais.
 The AOC was created on September 11, 1936.
 It was granted premier cru designation in September 2020.
 There are currently 22 premier cru climats.
 The area used to be known simply as "Pouilly,” but when the AOC laws were introduced, it was split into three: Pouilly-Fuissé, Pouilly-Loché and Pouilly-Vinzelles.

 Style

-Pouilly-Fuissé is a dry white wine made from Chardonnay grapes.
-It is pale and refreshing, often quite delicate, and often shows a clear oak influence.
-On average these wines sell for much less than the white wines of Côte de Beaune to the north.
+Chardonnay is the only permitted grape here, and many of the wines produced are considered the same quality level as those made in the Côte de Beaune, without costing nearly as much.

+Oak aging is up to the producer, and there are many examples of wine produced with or without oak.
+Either way, the aromas and flavors of nuts, yellow fruit like lemon, pineapple, and apples predominate.
+With age, honey and brioche become dominant.
+The best of these wines can age up to 20 years.

 Geography

 West of Mâcon the land rises up to form Mont de Pouilly and other limestone hills, covered in the alkaline clay that best suits Chardonnay.
 The villages of Vergisson, Solutré-Pouilly, Fuissé and Chaintré shelter at their feet.